Sign in →

 Ordering Guidance

-For first-tier testing for alpha thalassemia detection, order THEV1 / Thalassemia and Hemoglobinopathy Evaluation, Serum and Whole Blood.
+For first tier testing for alpha thalassemia detection, order THEV1 / Thalassemia and Hemoglobinopathy Evaluation, Serum and Blood.

 If genetic testing is desired, the first-tier genetic test assesses large deletional alpha-thalassemia alterations.
-Order ATHAL / Alpha-Globin Gene Analysis, Varies.
+Order AGDD / Alpha Globin Cluster Locus Deletion/Duplication, Varies.

 Necessary Information